joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 connects them to the rest of the system.

 The extension module is what handles each extension.
-It creates the objects and controls the startup, stoping, and restarting of the extensions.
+It creates the objects and controls the startup, stopping, and restarting of the extensions.

 Here is a simple example of how an extension is set up.